-The Lesser Slave Watershed covers a large area of land, some of which is not accessible to people very easily.
-The LSWC partnered with the Alberta Conservation Association and worked with contractor George Walker to fly and video record the Shoreline of Lesser Slave Lake, the South Heart River and part of the West Prairie River, as well as the Swan river and its two main tributaries, the Moosehorn and the Inverness Rivers.
+Much of the land in our watershed is not easily accessible.
+We worked with the Alberta Conservation Association and contractor George Walker to fly and video record the Shoreline of Lesser Slave Lake, the South Heart River and part of the West Prairie River, as well as the Swan river and its two main tributaries, the Moosehorn and the Inverness Rivers.

-The video capture was done by helicopter during the summer.
-The videos were then analyzed and the riparian area or shoreline of the water body was assessed and scored.
-The health score that the riparian area receives is based on a number of factors including vegetation cover, land use and others.
-ACA and Cow’s and Fish have done extensive work in Riparian Health in Alberta.
-The final products included a video with a live commentary during flight,a series of maps showing the health score in green, yellow or red, and a summary report, written by ACA staff.
-These projects are a great example of two organizations with similar goals and objectives working together to gather key watershed data. *videos can be viewed at the LSWC office.
+Footage was captured by helicopter during the summer.
+The videos were analyzed and the riparian area or shorelines were assessed and scored.
+The health score that the riparian area receives is based on vegetation cover, land use and other factors.
+The final products included a video with a live commentary during flight, a series of maps showing the health score in green, yellow or red, and a summary report. *videos can be viewed at the LSWC office.

 Download Reports here: